Maxine Evans

 Evans's career as a director started on stage at the Glasgow Tron Theatre in 1996.
 A play by Sharman Macdonald was underway, when the director was unable to continue Maxine was drafted from actor to actor/director to get the show to the opening night.
 Two years later Maxine directed her first Short Film, in which she was nominated for Best Director at the Cork Film Festival.
 A year later she started directing for television on the drama Nuts and Bolts.
 She had started as script writer and head story-liner on the show the year before when it won a Royal Television Society Award.
 She continued to storyline, write and direct over the shows next three series.

 During her last year on Nuts and Bolts, Evans was asked to take over as the series editor on Crossroads.
 Eight months later she moved into the story office of Coronation Street.

 She has also directed a musical feature film Rain: An Original Musical.
 She worked on the YouTube comedy soap Storyline as director/producer.
-In theatre, her Olivier-nominated production of The Revlon Girl first enjoyed sell out runs at the Edinburgh Festival and London, winning Best New Play at the Off West End Awards before being nominated for Outstanding Achievement at the 2018 Olivier Awards.
+In theatre, her Olivier-nominated production of The Revlon Girl first enjoyed sell out runs at the Edinburgh Festival and London, receiving the 2018 Offie for "Best New Play", followed by being nominated for the 2018 Olivier Awards for Outstanding Achievement.